 To achieve the desired application by designing a user friendly UI.

 Description:- A user wants to get the weather forecast in any city so that he can plan his day according to it.
 Our web application addresses this need.
-The web application consists of fields in which the user enters the location details and the current day details.
+The web application consists of fields in which the user. enters the location details and the current day details.
 As per the location details the temperature of that particular day is fetched.

 Requirements:-